Published: June 7, 2024

 Sparse autoencoders encourage the model to use only a small number of features to represent any given activation.
 The use of sparse autoencoders to find interpretable, monosemantic features is a way of achieving disentangled representations, which makes the neural network’s behaviour more understandable and its features more interpretable.

-Perceptual Path Length (PPL)
+Perceptual Path Length

-Perceptual Path Length (PPL) is a metric used to measure the smoothness and consistency of changes in the latent space of generative models.
-When you traverse the latent space in the direction of a single feature, the perceptual changes should be small and smooth.
-This means only one feature changes gradually, leading to a short perceptual path length.
-This indicates good disentanglement because it shows that individual features can be modified independently without affecting others.
+Perceptual Path Length (PPL) measures the smoothness and consistency of changes in generative model latent spaces.
+When traversing latent space along a single feature direction, perceptual changes should be small and smooth-meaning only one feature changes gradually, resulting in a short perceptual path length.

 Autoencoders